comradelotl/BF2-Lighting-Designer/README.md

 - influences twilight tint

-Haze:
+Haze (turbidity)
 ------------
-Adjusts the amount of stuff that's moving through the air.
+The amount of stuff that's moving through the air.
 Turning it to 0 restores a blue sky.

 Twilight tint (high altitude turbidity)